-HistoryAfter the Taika Reforms of 645, Nagano was known as Shinano Province (信濃国 Shinano no kuni) or Shinshū (信州) and was crossed by several highways linking eastern and western Japan, most importantly the Nakasendō (中山道), which was also known as Kisokaidō (木曾街道) or Tōsandō (東山道).
+HistoryAfter the Taika Reforms of 645, Nagano was known as Shinano Province (信濃国 Shinano no kuni) or Shinshū (信州) and was crossed by several highways linking eastern and western Japan, most notably the Nakasendō (中山道), which was also known as Kisokaidō (木曾街道) or Tōsandō (東山道).
 Stretching over 500 kilometres, the Nakasendō connected Edo with Kyōto through the mountainous central part of Japan, as opposed to the Tōkaidō (東海道), which followed the seashore.

 - 2,078,645 residents (May 2017)

 - Population density: 153 inhabitants per square kilometre

 - Matsumoto: Matsumoto Castle, one of the most famous flatland castles, the former Kaichi School, Japan Ukiyo-e Museum, Matsumoto City Museum, Matsumoto Folkcraft Museum, Nawate-dōri (a picturesque shopping lane), and the Daio Wasabi Farm

 - Suwa (諏訪): Lake Suwa and its geysers in the winter (御神渡り o-miwatari, "The God's Crossing"), the Suwa Grand Shrine (諏訪大社 Suwa Taisha)

 - Nagano City (長野市): Zenkōji (善光寺), a Buddhist temple dating back to the seventh century that holds what is said to be the first Buddha statue of Japan; a replica is displayed in public every six years, the original is hidden even from the priests.